3JTek/General-Assembly-Notes/module-01/html-forms.md

 ### The `value` attribute

 You can set the value of the data for a form element using the `value` attribute.

-For `input` fields, this will set the initial contents of the field.
+For `input` fields this will set the initial content of the field.

 For `radio` buttons and `checkboxes`, it will set the value of each item.
 The value of the selected item will be added to the form data.

 For `submit` buttons, it will set the button text, and will also be added to the form data.

-With dropdown menus the `value` attribute can be added to the `option` tag.
+With dropdown menus a `value` attribute can be added to the `option` tag.
 The value inside the `value` attribute of the selected `option` will be added to the form data, rather than the menu text.

 Textareas do not have a value attribute.
 However, you can add text between the tags which will behave in the same way.